Costs and Aid

 Any financial aid and scholarship assistance you receive can be applied to the total cost of attendance.

-* Students enrolled at the Hickory campus are exempt from the App State housing and meal plan.
+* Students enrolled at the Hickory campus are exempt from App State housing and meal plans.

 Boone Campus